Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Synthetic WMPCs Generation

 \subsection{Generation Strategies}

-We test two strategies for generating MPCs using instruction-based models.
-Our main goal is to determine whether LLMs behave differently when asked to generate an MPC as a unique narrative compared to acting as an interactive participant within the conversation.
+We test two strategies for generating WMPCs using instruction-based models.
+Our main goal is to determine whether LLMs behave differently when asked to generate a WMPC as a unique narrative compared to acting as an interactive participant within the conversation.
 With this motivation, we use each LLM in two generation strategies:

 \textbf{One-Long generation strategy (OL).} The LLM is prompted to generate the entire conversation in one pass.
 In this strategy, generation starts with a system input prompt that defines all the constraints and the task, asking then to generate the entire conversation.
 This strategy follows a one-step, long-generation process, based on a single input context.